KalbeAbbas/pxt-SL01/README.md

-# ☒CHIP SL01
+# xChip SL01

-This is the MakeCode Package for ☒CHIP SL01
+This is the MakeCode Package for xChip SL01

 ## Usage